 (c) interest at the prescribed rate on the amounts payable to the applicant under paragraphs (a) and (b) from the date the amount was paid by the applicant to the date approved for the repayment.

+(5) If, as the result of an application for a review of a decision, an amount of legal costs paid by an applicant is to be repaid to the applicant, the following amounts are payable to the applicant —

+(a) the amount of legal costs to be repaid;

+(b) any interest paid by the applicant in respect of a written arrangement approved by the Commissioner under section 52 that relates to an amount referred to in paragraph (a);

+(c) interest at the prescribed rate on the amounts payable to the applicant under paragraphs (a) and (b) from the date the amount was paid by the applicant to the date approved for the repayment.

 [Section 32 inserted by No. 27 of 2009 s.
-18.]
+18; amended by No. 16 of 2017 s.
+15.]

 [Heading deleted by No. 55 of 2004 s.
 378.]